thebernardlim/thebernardlim.github.io/_posts/2022-04-03-azure-app-service-vs-azure-vm.md

     - Server level (OS, Network, Runtime)
     - Web Server level (IIS, Kestrel)

-- More control in VMs also means more:
+- More control in VMs also means higher chances of issues happening from a server / setup level.
+Some examples I had recently:
   - App unable to load after deployment due to some system issues.
 In our test VM, everything was ok.
 But in PROD, it just failed no matter what we tried.
 We were pretty confident both VMs were very similar setup, but guess that wasn't the case.
   - In another scenario, we faced this [issue](https://thebernardlim.com/dotnet-core-http500/){:target="\_blank"}, where a .NET 3.1 app could not load albeit following all the installation instructions diligently to install the .NET Runtime.